 The hearing range of seals is unlikely to overlap with the type of MBES, or the ROV positioning equipment proposed for use in the survey.
-The USBL transponders may be audible to seals, however due to the very low intensity at which this equipment operates, impacts are considered negligible.
+The USBL transponders may be

-Given the SPL threshold for injury for seals is 218 dB re: 1 $\mu$ Pa (Southall et al., 2007), the potential for injury to seals from the acoustic sound sources proposed for these surveys is low and in addition, as the frequency of occurrence of seals decreases with increasing distances from areas of known coastal sensitivity, they are unlikely to be present in the vicinity of the works.
+Given the SPL threshold for TTS onset for seals (phocid carnivores in water) according to Southall et al., (2019) is 212 dB re: 1 μ Pa (peak) and 218 dB re: 1 μ Pa for PTS onset, the potential for injury to seals from the acoustic sound sources proposed for these surveys is very low, particularly given the projected rate of attenuation for the sound source.
+In addition, as the frequency of occurrence of seals decreases with increasing distances from areas of known coastal sensitivity, they are unlikely to be present in the vicinity of the works.